 - Wound VAC (Vacuum Assistant Closure): This device is used to assist in closing wounds faster–used for Stage 3 and Stage 4 wounds, also for infected wounds.

-- Antimacrobial Civil Dressing: Two types, one stays on 3 days and one stays on 7 days.
+- Antimicrobial Civil Dressing: Two types are used, one stays on 3 days and one stays on 7 days.
 It kills bacteria in the wound so it can heal faster.
 Avoids frequent dressing changes, which can be painful.

 You will also need to clear your ears more often by sipping water and/or swallowing, pinching your nose and blowing, or yawning.
 Alert a wound care staff member concerning the following: